lokeshlokesh2121/lokeshlokesh2121/README.md

 - *Currently Working on:* Trending technologies, including frontend development with HTML, CSS, JavaScript, and Flexbox, along with backend proficiency in Python, and SQL.
 - *Looking to Collaborate With:* Innovative software companies focused on cutting-edge solutions and technologies.
 - *Additional Technical Skills:* I have strong proficiency in frontend technologies such as HTML, CSS, JavaScript, and Flexbox.
-Additionally, I am adept at working with backend languages such as C++, Python, and SQL.
+Additionally, I am adept at working with backend languages such Python, and SQL.
 - *Development Environments:* Skilled in using popular development environments, including Visual Studio Code, Jupyter Notebook,for seamless coding experiences.
 - *Programming Passion:* Driven by a passion for programming, I have solved numerous complex challenges on platforms like LeetCode and GeeksforGeeks, which has sharpened my problem-solving skills.